ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### Customer Data Platform (CDP) configuration

-In this release, the CDP configuration becomes more generic and allows us to support other transport types accepted by CDP.
+In this release, the CDP configuration becomes more generic and allows supporting other transport types accepted by CDP.
 Currently, only `stream_file` transport is supported and can be initialized from the configuration.

-Ibexa v4.5 adds the abstraction that allows you to implement other transport types from third parties.
+Ibexa DXP v4.5 adds the abstraction that allows you to implement other transport types from third parties.
 For more information, see [CDP configuration](https://doc.ibexa.co/en/4.5/cdp/cdp_activation/#configuration).

 ### API improvements

 #### REST API for company accounts [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-This release, adds new endpoints that will allow you to manage companies in your platform with REST API:
+This release adds new endpoints that allow you to manage companies in your platform with REST API:

 - GET `/corporate/companies` - supports pagination and existing Content Criteria and Sort Clauses but via query parameters
-- POST `/corporate/companies` - creates a company by using `CorporateAccount::createCompany` PAPI
+- POST `/corporate/companies` - creates a company
 - GET `/corporate/companies/{companyId}` - loads a company
 - DELETE `/corporate/companies/{companyId}` - deletes a company
 - PATCH `/corporate/companies/{companyId}` - updates company data